jtherrmann/cs372-battleship/README.md

 User stories, from highest to lowest priority:

-- As a player, I want the ability to choose an initial configuration for my ships.
+- As a player, I want to choose an initial configuration for my ships.
   - The computer should automatically restrict me to legal configurations, e.g. no diagonal placement, no overlapping ships, etc.
 - As a player, I want the full range of ship sizes.